marikadicarlo/thought-locker/README.md

 Clone the repository to your local development environment <br />
 `git clone https://github.com/marikadicarlo/thought-locker.git`

-Run `npm install` to install dependencies.
+Run `npm init -y`, `npm install express`, `npm install mongoose`, `npm install moment` to install dependencies.
 To use the application locally, run `npm start` in your server.

 Use your browser or Insomnia to test the REST API.